 The late Richard Samsel was a long-time ARHS member.
 While Richard is no longer be with us, we can remember him by viewing a slide program that he had assembled.
 Rich Jahn will narrate.
 As a Christmas bonus, David Fluck of Quakertown will show movie footage that he took of the Quakertown and Eastern Railroad.

 Dave Augsburger whose favorite season is winter will be our presenter with a slide show assembled from his vast collection.
-The program topic will be posted when known.
-Then again, Dave’s programs are always good.
+This time around Dave will be covering the Lehigh Valley Railroad between Allentown and Lehighton.
 Don those snowshoes and come.

 Bob Wilt has promised to take a break from his book projects to be our February presenter.
 The topic will be posted when known.